\"Writing.Com

 13

-Still, this is a fun little tale of forces meeting.
+Fun little piece of flash fiction.
 Good luck going forward.

 *Gold* My review has been submitted for consideration in "Good Deeds Get CASH!Open in new Window..